semgrep/semgrep-docs/docs/semgrep-app/triage-comment.md

 # Triaging findings through comments

-Triage Semgrep App findings displayed as comments in GitHub by replying with another comment.
+Triage Semgrep App findings are displayed as comments in GitHub pull request (PR) by replying with another comment.

 ## Requirements